markmcsweeney/openvpn-client/README.md

 # openvpn-client
-This is a simple script to quickly create an OpenVPN client on a cloud instance of and OpenVPN server.
+This is a simple script to quickly create an OpenVPN client on a cloud instance of an OpenVPN server.